 The law on lotteries in Northern Ireland is the Betting, Gaming, Lotteries and Amusements (NI) Order 1985, as amended by the Betting and Lotteries (NI) Order 1994.
 Further details of the law are contained in the Lotteries Regulations (NI) 1994.
 The Order and Regulations set out the rules which must be followed in order to run a legal lottery in Northern Ireland.
-New gambling legislation is expected to be implemented in 2017, please see the end of this document for more information.
+New gambling legislation is expected to be implemented in the future, please see the end of this document for more information.

 This leaflet aims to provide a simple guide to the legislation.
 It does not set out to provide a definitive interpretation of the law and readers are recommended to seek the advice of their own legal advisers and to refer to the Order and the Regulations.